 How Did You Get Your Placement STEVIEWORLD Ep.
 15

-STEVIEWORLD, a music producer from Connecticut, who worked with Nipsey Hussle, Rick Ross, Alley Boy and Sirah, tells us the story on how he managed to work with such famous artists.
+STEVIEWORLD, a music producer from Connecticut, who worked with Nipsey Hussle, Rick Ross, Alley Boy and Sirah, tells us the story on how he managed to work with them.

 What’s your name?
 Where are you from?